SDU-SW-Engineering/ScalableTeaching/README.md

 To enhance the developer workflow, this repository includes various tools to ensure a high quality of code.
 Specifically:
 - `php-cs-fixer` that ensures a consistent code style.
-Install php-cs-fixer globally by running `composer global require friendsofphp/php-cs-fixer`, after which you can run `./vendor/friendsofphp/php-cs-fixer/php-cs-fixer fix` within the root of this project to fix issues.
+Install php-cs-fixer globally by running `composer global require friendsofphp/php-cs-fixer`, after which you can run `php-cs-fixer fix` within the root of this project to fix issues.
 - `larastan` that runs a suite of static analyses.
 You may check your code for pitfalls using the `php vendor/bin/phpstan`

 A large portion of the code base is also covered by both unit and feature tests, these can be inspected within the `/tests` directory.
 The tests are written using the [PEST PHP testing framework](https://pestphp.com/).